Instant Pot Corned Beef and Cabbage

 Instructions

-• Add the rinsed corned beef with the fat cap side facing up, the quartered onion, garlic, stock, and spices to your Instant Pot.
-Set to High Pressure for 75 minutes, then allow for a natural pressure release.
+• Rinse the corned beef with tap water and place it in the Instant Pot, fat cap side facing up.
+Add the quartered onion, garlic, broth/stock, and spices to your Instant Pot.

 • While the corned beef cooks, wash and cut the vegetables.
-Cut the carrots into 4 inch pieces and quarter the cabbage, removing the base and any brown pieces.
-Leave the potatoes whole.
-Note: If they're especially big for baby potatoes, larger than 3 inches long, cut them in half or even quarters.
+Peel and cut the carrots into 4-inch pieces and quarter the cabbage, removing the bottom part of the stem and any brown pieces.
+Leave the baby potatoes whole.
+Note: If the baby potatoes are larger than 3 inches long, cut them into halves or quarters.

-• Strain the liquid, then add it back into the Instant Pot.
-Put the trivet into the Instant Pot, then add in the potatoes, carrots, and cabbage in that order.
+• Strain the solids from the cooking liquid, then add the liquid back into the Instant Pot.
+Set a trivet into the inner pot, then stack the potatoes, carrots, and cabbage, in that order.

-• Cook on high pressure for 4 minutes, then manually turn the vent for a Quick Pressure Release.
-Immediately remove the vegetables from the liquid.
+• Cook on high pressure for 4 minutes, then manually open the vent, for a quick pressure release.
+Remove the lid of the IP and use a slotted spoon to transfer vegetables from the liquid to serving platters or bowls.

 • Slice the corned beef against the grain.
-The corned beef is normally seasoned well already, but the vegetables can be seasoned to taste with salt and pepper.
-Sprinkle with minced fresh parsley.
+Corned beef is normally pre-seasoned, but the vegetables may need salt and pepper.
+Garnish with chopped fresh parsley if desired.

 Notes